-In the U.S., the link of sport to national pride can be traced back to the performance of the Star Spangled Banner during the 1918 World Series, when the Boston Red Sox beat the Chicago Cubs en route to their fifth franchise title.
+In the U.S., the link between sport and national pride can be traced back to the performance of “The Star-Spangled Banner” during the 1918 World Series, when the Boston Red Sox beat the Chicago Cubs en route to their fifth franchise title.

 💪 The women’s sports paradox

-Nationalistic views can help empower some groups, though, including women athletes.
-During large-scale global events such as the Olympics and the FIFA Women’s World Cup, women’s games are finally nationally televised with high-quality broadcasts, are hosted in large, often sold-out arenas and actually have jerseys to sell.
+Nationalistic views can help empower some groups, including women athletes.
+During large-scale global events like the Olympics and the FIFA Women’s World Cup, women’s games are finally nationally televised with high-quality broadcasts and are hosted in large, often sold-out arenas.

-- But the fairytale quickly reverts back to reality when the national teams return to regular league play.
-There, they experience a lack of public support, despite captivating the country and dominating the news cycle during international competition.
+- But the fairytale quickly dissipates when national squads return to regular pro play (and, sadly, sometimes even before).
+Many women’s leagues lack public support, despite captivating the country and dominating the news cycle during international competition.